Coping a Plea in the Holy See: Vatican Court Tries Cases From Fake Priest to Drug Possession

 For the full story, click here.

-4 Responses to “Coping a Plea in the Holy See: Vatican Court Tries Cases From Fake Priest to Drug Possession”
+4 thoughts on “Coping a Plea in the Holy See: Vatican Court Tries Cases From Fake Priest to Drug Possession”

 You probably are right.
 The guy who got probation for the drug possession was George!
 The Vatican swept it under the rug to keep it out of the headlines.
 Alberto Gonzales must have been there to help him!